knoup/xviii/README.md

 And then the rest:

-	GEN (General) - behaves the same as Cavalry, except has a hardcoded limit of 1.
+	GEN (General) - derived from Cavalry, but has a hardcoded limit of 1 per player.
+    A general may heal up to one friendly unit per turn for 2HP.
 In addition, if allied units are between 34 and 21 tiles away (radius) from the general, they get only 75% of their maximum movement at the start of the turn.
 If they are further than 34, they get only 65%.
+When a General dies, all friendly units will suffer 2 DMG.
+Note that the movement malus applies even if the General is dead or was not spawned.

-	ARTGUARD (Artillery Guard) - behaves the same as Infantry, except for that any adjacent artillery tile will be immune to attacks from the enemy until the ARTGUARD is either killed or moved away.
+	ARTGUARD (Artillery Guard) - derived from Infantry.
+Any adjacent artillery tile will be immune to attacks from the enemy until the ARTGUARD is either killed or moves away.

-	SAPPER (Sapper/engineer) - behaves the same as Infantry, but has a unique ability;
-	is able to construct bridges by "attacking" water tiles.
+	SAPPER (Sapper/engineer) - derived from Infantry.
+Is able to construct bridges over water tiles.

 Please note that details (HP, MOV, LIMIT, attacking capabilities, etc.) are defined in assets/units.
 All units must, however, be based on one of these classes.